What is open enrollment?

 Yes.
 Employers can auto-enroll employees if they do not choose an insurance plan.
 However, employers may have to meet very specific requirements for automatic enrollment.
 For example, enrollment may have to be for the lowest-cost medical plan.
 They may also have to provide certain notices about the automatic enrollment process, let employees decline coverage, and tell employees when they can choose a different option.

 Automatic enrollment policies are not required, so small employers may want to avoid them unless there is a compelling reason to use this type of policy, such as a local labor law requiring employers to provide health benefits.
-Insurance providers may be able to provide employees with information about their plans and auto-enrollment details directly, or they may have forms that an employer can provide to their employees.
+Insurance providers may be able to directly provide employees with information about their plans and auto-enrollment details, or they may have forms that an employer can provide to their employees.

 Can an employee cancel enrollment?

-Although employees can enroll or make changes only at certain times, employees can usually cancel their health insurance coverage at any time.
+Although employees can only enroll or make changes at certain times, employees can usually cancel their health insurance coverage at any time.
 In most cases, employees are not limited to only canceling insurance coverage during open enrollment.
 It is often as easy as calling the insurance provider, asking to cancel, then completing a form they provide.
 However, employees may want to cancel during open enrollment if they plan to add new insurance coverage from another source at the same time.

 Does open enrollment apply to self-employed people?